 18. Rediscover the library.

-I love the library.
-And they have some great resources for kids like reading clubs, board game clubs, and movie rentals.
+I love the local library.
+And they have great resources for kids, like reading clubs, board game clubs, and movie rentals.

-Our Children’s Librarian has a lot of knowledge about rockest, so he puts a demonstration on often during the summer.
+Our Children’s Librarian has a lot of knowledge about rockets, so he puts a demonstration on often during the summer.
 They also have exhibits, too.
-Last summer, we had moon rocks on loan from NASA!
+One summer, we had moon rocks on loan from NASA!

 19. Try a day trip.

-We love to go for a ride, pack a picnic lunch, and do a little exploring in our backyard (or just a few hours away).
+We love to go for a ride, pack a picnic lunch, and explore in our backyard (or just a few hours away).
 It’s great to find some cool local stores to walk around in or a lake to wade in.